…”The truth is just ahead” …

 They bring buyers and sellers together under one roof.
 Because of that, they take a fee off your earnings.

 They are great if you already have a list.

 Not recommended however if you just want to do reselling.

 That is act as the broker between a solo ads seller and a buyer.

 Then there is Facebook and other social media channels.

-You can search for Facebook groups like this and you’ll find lots of groups most open to join.
+You can search for Facebook groups like this and you’ll find lots of groups (& most of them are open to join).

 How To Sell Solo Ads